 Thawbs (thobes or tobes) are available in light and darker shades.
-Studying about what does a black thobe means can significantly bust some associated myths.
+Studying about what does a black thobe mean can significantly bust some associated myths.

 Cultural Significance of the Black Thawbs